 There were certain demerits that could not be overlooked for Flash.
-At present very limited websites use Flash, which are either dormant and never been updated or simply dead.
+At present very limited websites use Flash, which is either dormant and has never been updated or simply dead.
 So, what are the disadvantages that Flash puts us in while playing web games?

-- Plugins– You need to install the Flash player plugin.
-If you have an outdated version then you need to update your Flash player.
+You need to install the Flash player plugin.
+If you have an outdated version then you need to update your flash player.
 This is a rather time consuming and irrelevant part just to play a game over a website.
-Also, there are newer technologies that do not require a third-party plugin, thus reducing it to a baggage.
+Also, there are newer technologies that do not require a third-party plugin, thus reducing it to baggage.

-- Accessibility- It is devised to provide cross-browser accessibility.
-So, it can run in any web browser like Chrome, Safari, Firefox, Edge etc. This easily gives an upper hand to developers on functional flexibility.
+It is devised to provide cross-browser accessibility.
+So, it can run in any web browser like Chrome, Safari, Firefox, Edge, etc. This easily gives an upper hand to developers on functional flexibility.
 In addition to that, the Cache Manifest technique of HTML5 allows games to store data in the cache.

-It enables developers to create games easily for multiple-platforms, devices, operating systems etc. by providing an opportunity to create engaging games irrespective of its resolution, screen size and requirements.
+It enables developers to create games easily for multiple-platforms, devices, operating systems, etc. by providing an opportunity to create engaging games irrespective of their resolution, screen size, and requirements.